Untangling the role of temporal and spatial variations in persistance of populations: The ( )-model

-\end{proposition} \begin{remarque} This proposition gives an affirmative answer to \textbf{Conjecture 3} of Katriel's paper \cite{KAT21} in the particular case of piecewise constant model which takes advantage of explicit formulas for the solutions.
-In a forthcoming paper we shall prove this conjecture in the general case. \end{remarque}
+\end{proposition} Recall that if $m = 0$, there is no inflation.
+The above proposition states that the threshold value of $m$ at which inflation occurs is exponentially small for $T$ large enough.
+As is appears from Figure \ref{graphdelta}, the approximation \eqref{eq:approxseuil} works extremely well for $T$ larger than $5$.
+This result is quite striking.
+For example, for $T = 10$, the system goes from no inflation for $m=0$ to inflation for $m = 10^{-5}$ ! \begin{remarque}{\rm This proposition gives an affirmative answer to \textbf{Conjecture 3} of Katriel's paper \cite{KAT22} in the particular case of piecewise constant model which takes advantage of explicit formulas for the solutions.
+In a forthcoming paper we shall prove this conjecture in the general case \cite{LOB22}. } \end{remarque}